 Back up your app in Azure

 The Backup and Restore feature in Azure App Service lets you easily create app backups manually or on a schedule.
-Backups can be configured to be retained up to an indefinite amount of time.
+You can configure the backups to be retained up to an indefinite amount of time.
 You can restore the app to a snapshot of a previous state by overwriting the existing app or restoring to another app.

 For information on restoring an app from backup, see Restore an app in Azure.